tlebchan/InsilicoValidation/README.md

 * While both filters do well in calling precision, the new filter has a much better performance in terms of recall especially in the low purity range

 ## Data and code availability
-All the used data (including .bam files, .maf files, reference .fasta files) is a *commercial secret*.
-Some of the code for graphics plotting, bamsurgeon usage could be foud in notebooks, excepth for mutation calling pipeline, current and new filters as they are *commercial secret*.
+All the used data (including .bam files, .maf files, reference .fasta files) are protected *by NDA*.
+Some of the code for graphics plotting, bamsurgeon usage could be foud in notebooks, excepth for mutation calling pipeline, current and new filters as they are protected *by NDA*.
 Nevertheless, as soon as they will be published, the article link will be attached.

 ![PLACEHOLDER FOR ARTICLE LINK](https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstley)
 ## References